 Ashley is a painter, writer, nurse, and teacher based in Bremerton, Washington.
-She is currently an MFA candidate at the Pennsylvania Academy of Fine Arts (2022) and is an alumnus of the Trowbridge Atelier (2020).
-She is a Fred and Naomi Hazell Art Scholarship recipient through PAFA (2021), a two-time Dennis Evans and Nancy Mee scholarship recipient through Gage Academy of Art (2018, 2019), and has recently shown her work at the Fountainhead Gallery in Seattle and has been published in New American Paintings’ MFA issue (2023).
+She recently graduated with her MFA at the Pennsylvania Academy of Fine Arts (2022) and is an alumnus of the Trowbridge Atelier (2020).
+She is a Fred and Naomi Hazell Art Scholarship recipient through PAFA (2021), a two-time Dennis Evans and Nancy Mee scholarship recipient through Gage Academy of Art (2018, 2019), she has recently shown her work at the Fountainhead Gallery in Seattle and has been published in New American Paintings’ MFA issue (2023).

-I make paintings, drawings, and collages as reenactments of bodily experiences within the forest, often depicting figures immersed and dissolving into and out of a plant, mushroom, or tree.
-My work grapples with her personal losses which are connected to the slow collective loss of our forests and animals.
-I explore these themes with color relationships which capture the connection between the painful and joyous moments of living.
-I began my long wilderness wanderings in 2016 on the Pacific Crest Trail, walking the length of the country from the Canadian border to the Mexican border over the course of four months, an experience that remains deeply meaningful to my painting practice today.
+Ashley makes paintings, drawings, and collages as reenactments of bodily experiences within the forest, often depicting figures immersed and dissolving into and out of a plant, mushroom, or tree.
+Her work grapples with her personal losses which are connected to the slow collective loss of our forests and animals.
+She explores these themes through the use of color relationships which capture the connection between the painful and joyous moments of living.
+Ashley began her long wilderness wanderings in 2016 on the Pacific Crest Trail, walking the length of the country from the Canadian border to the Mexican border over the course of four months, an experience that remains deeply meaningful to her painting practice today.